 Applicants must satisfy the program-specific admission requirements, including but not limited to prerequisite courses and years of experience.
 Admissions decisions are based on review of applicant’s transcripts, written statement, research and/or practice interest, letters of recommendation, GRE scores or equivalent, and interview.
 Satisfying minimum requirements does not guarantee admission.

 The Doctor of Public Health (Dr.P.H.) programs prepare individuals for leadership positions in public health practice in health-care systems, governmental agencies, non-profit organizations, and community setting.
-The competency-based curriculum delivers advanced public health education with specific focus within concentrations, and applied practice and integrated learning experiences that address the doctoral foundational and concentration specific competencies.
+The competency-based curriculum delivers advanced public health education with specific focus within disciplines, and applied practice and integrated learning experiences that address the doctoral foundational and discipline specific competencies.
 Students may enroll on a full- or part-time basis; however, they must advance to candidacy within three years of entering the program, and complete the program within five years.
 Majors are available in:

-- Health Education—on campus and technology mediated
+- Health Education—on campus and online

-- Preventive Care—on campus and technology mediated
+- Preventive Care—on campus and online

-- Health Policy and Leadership
+- Health Policy and Leadership—on campus and online

 Dr.P.H. degree programs offer preparation for careers in which advanced expertise in program planning, implementation, evaluation and policy analysis are required.
 Students’ doctoral projects (integrated learning experiences) and applied practice experiences are key components in the development of critical thinking and leadership skills.

-A minimum of two years is generally required to complete course work, for full-time students.
+A minimum of two years is generally required to complete coursework, for full-time students.
 Program plans are described under individual majors.
 The number of units of course work required to complete the program may be reduced but is not to be fewer than 54 units plus applied practice experience and integrated learning experience units at Loma Linda University.

 The overall Dr.P.H. curriculum is designed using a faith-based lens to accurately reflect the mission and vision of Loma Linda University and the School of Public Health.
 Additionally, nine units of courses offered by the LLU School of Religion are included in the curriculum to allow the students to enhance personal spiritual development as well as application of faith-based values to professional practice.